 Intro to the Keto Diet

-Keto diet is a high-fat and high-protein diet, with restricts carbohydrate intake that tries to get you to reach Ketosis.
+Keto diet is a high-fat and high-protein diet, which restricts carbohydrate intake that tries to get you to reach into a state of Ketosis.

 There Are Multiple Types of Ketogenic Diets

 When talking about the Keto diet, most people refer to the standard version, but there are also others you should be aware of.

 According to Heathline.com, each different type of Ketogenic diet includes:

 - The standard Keto diet (SKD) is extremely low-carb and high-fat, while allowing for moderate protein in your diet.
 Only 5% of your diet should consist of carbohydrates.

 Targeted Keto Diet

 - With the targeted Keto diet (TKD), you stick to the standard Keto diet, except when you are working out, you are allowed to add more carbs.